shredthaGNAR/list-of-my-starred-repos/README.md

 * [andrewprock/pokerstove](https://github.com/andrewprock/pokerstove): poker evaluation and enumeration software
 * [pilotmoon/PopClip-Extensions](https://github.com/pilotmoon/PopClip-Extensions): Source code for extensions in the official PopClip Extensions directory.
 * [martipops/popcorn-raycast](https://github.com/martipops/popcorn-raycast): A Raycast extension that uses the Stremio API to search for movies and TV shows and stream them to local media players using Stremio addons.
+* [popcorntime/popcorntime](https://github.com/popcorntime/popcorntime): Popcorn Time™ puts everything in one place.
+Your favorite platforms, your shows, your movies-ready when you are.
 * [iSapozhnik/Popover](https://github.com/iSapozhnik/Popover): Custom macOS Popover 💬
 * [eight04/popup-tab](https://github.com/eight04/popup-tab): A Firefox addon, easily convert a tab into a popup and vice versa.
 * [Porco-Rosso/PorcoSpoon](https://github.com/Porco-Rosso/PorcoSpoon): My Versatile Hammerspoon Config